MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-limitations.md

 Not all features available in Azure Database for MySQL - Single Server are available in Azure Database for MySQL - Flexible Server.

-For the complete list of feature comparisons between the Azure Database for MySQL - Single Server and Azure Database for MySQL - Flexible Server, refer to the [article about choosing the right MySQL Server option in Azure](../select-right-deployment-type.md#compare-the-mysql-deployment-options-in-azure).
+For the complete list of feature comparisons between Azure Database for MySQL - Single Server and Azure Database for MySQL - Flexible Server, see the [article about choosing the right MySQL Server option in Azure](../select-right-deployment-type.md#compare-the-mysql-deployment-options-in-azure).

 ## Related content